 If you're lacking space, tracking for Vive won't go well as there are some games that require a lot of room.
 Unless you opt for mostly sitting or standing experiences in Vive, then Rift still seems to be the best option for tight quarters if you want the best of both worlds.
 But you'll still need to move some furniture aside for more space to use Rift room-scale.

 Oculus and Vive can both be played with traditional controllers, and the Rift comes bundled with an Xbox One controller.

 Now with Oculus Touch out, we can finally add our two cents about the highly anticipated controllers.
 It's safe to say Touch has met our expectations.

 The smaller, lighter half-moon design lets you do pointing and thumbs-up gestures as the controller's sensors are able to pick up the slightest movements.

-The controllers run off of one double-A battery each so there's no need to recharge after usage - though you'll have to invest in batteries for the future.
+The controllers run off one AA battery each, so there's no need to recharge after usage – though you'll have to invest in batteries for the future.

 While some games take getting used to with Touch, the overall experience is intuitive and easy to use, especially for people already used to gamepads.

 The two (also wireless) Vive controllers are larger and a bit more unwieldy, with a slight learning curve involved because of the touchpads.
 That said, it hasn't taken long to get used to them.
 The controllers come with haptic feedback, dual stage trigger buttons along with the aforementioned circular, pressure sensitive touchpads.